carbon-design-system/ibm-products/packages/cloud-cognitive/README.md

 Examples for each released component, and some that are still not quite ready, can be found here on
 [Code Sandbox](https://codesandbox.io/examples/package/@carbon/ibm-cloud-cognitive).
-Or try searching code sandbox for ibm-cloud-cognitive.

 ### Packages

-You can find example projects using the components in [examples folder](../../packages/examples/cloud-cognitive).
+You can find example projects using the components in the [examples folder](../../packages/examples/cloud-cognitive).

 ## Usage